 ACKNOWLEDGEMENTS

-I want to thank everyone that helped me complete my Doctor of Philosophy in Educational Psychology and Research.
+I would like to thank everyone that helped me complete my Doctor of Philosophy in Educational Psychology and Research.
 To do so individually, would at least double this document.
-If I don’t mention you by name, please understand that I deeply appreciate each encouraging word and every moment that many people spent with me during my very long journey.
+If I don’t mention you by name, please understand that I deeply appreciate each encouraging word given and every moment spent by so many people during this very long journey.

 In particular, I want to thank Dr. John Peters for his patience, support, and guidance through this process.
 He has not only been a teacher and mentor, but has become a friend.
 I want to thank Dr. John Lounsbury, Dr. Chris Skinner, and Dr. Mary Ziegler for serving on my committee and providing their encouragement and advice.
-I hope I have met your expectations.
+I hope I have met their expectations.

-I would like to express deep thanks to my fellow travelers down this road.
-David Duncan and Shalane Navorska have been there to encourage, provide feedback, and nudge me along when it was needed.
+I would like to express my deep gratitude to my fellow travelers down this road.
+David Duncan and Shalane Navorska have always been there to encourage, provide feedback, and nudge me along when it was needed.
 I have been blessed by their friendship.
 I also want to thank Robin Moon for her unwavering confidence and support.
-I can’t say enough about Laurie Williams’ help down this road.
+I can’t say enough about Laurie Williams’ help down this sometimes dark and rocky road.

 Although Dorothy Stulberg did not live to see me complete this journey, she was always a positive and supportive influence.
 Mine, was just one of many lives that she touched.